You and Your CourseOpportunities

 - Applications made on medical grounds must have a medical certificate attached.

-- Applications made on psychological grounds must have a counsellor certificate attached.
+- Applications made on psychological grounds must have supporting documentation from a mental health practitioner or a General Practitioner attached.

-- Medical and counsellor certificates must provide sufficient information on which to make a determination regarding the application and must not be issued by a family member.
+- Medical and psychological documentation must provide sufficient information on which to make a determination regarding the application and must not be issued by a family member.

 - Applications made on any grounds other than medical or psychological must be supported by relevant documentation and provide sufficient information on which to make a determination regarding the application.
 Relevant documentation may include a statutory declaration by the student setting out the circumstances which are the basis of the application.